Skip to main content

 Earn and Return (PDF)

-Earn & Return is a DJJ youth accountability initiative designed to support the principles of Restorative Justice, which provides young offenders with an opportunity to earn money through their own work at community service work sites to repair the harm they have caused to their crime victim and the community through paying restitution.
-Funded by contributors who make a monetary donation through their organization or directly to DJJ, the funds are distributed by the DJJ’s Victim Restitution Program and promote the goals of holding young offenders accountable, building relationships with positive adults, and enhancing community safety.
+Earn & Return is a youth accountability program of the South Carolina Department of Juvenile Justice (DJJ).
+This program provides young offenders with an opportunity to earn money through their own work to repair the harm they have caused to their crime victim(s) and the community through paying restitution.

 Girl’s Circle

-Gang Resistance, Education, and Training (G.R.E.A.T) (PDF)
+Gang Resistance, Education, and Training (G.R.E.A.T)

 Intensive In-Home Services